Open-road racing: History

 Open Road Racing (ORR) marks a return to the earliest forms of motorsport, in which a public highway is closed down for amateur racers' use.
-Among the first motor races was the French Grand Prix of 1906, which was run on public roads near Le Mans.
+Among the first motor races was the 1906 French Grand Prix, which was run on public roads near Le Mans.
 Similar types of races on public roads (not always closed off) continued until the 1950s, when a series of accidents in races like the Mille Miglia led to the abandonment of this type of racing.

 A modified form of open road racing resumed in the 1980s, with the inception of the Silver State Classic Challenge in Nevada.
 Since then, a number of other events have been organized, including three events organized by MKM Promotions in Northern Nevada, at Wendover, Elko and Battle Mountain.
-Two races are run in West Texas each year: the Big Bend Open Road Race in April and the Road Runner event in October.
+Two races are run in West Texas each year: the Big Bend Open Road Race on U.S. Route 285 in April and the Road Runner event in October.
 Since 2001, the Sandhills Open Road Race in Arnold, Nebraska has been run every August.